Annytomica/memory_game/README.md

 - a hidden aria label "aria-hidden="true" appears in active card icon code and prevents a correct match to hidden card.
 Do not know where this aria label comes from or how to prevent.
 FIX: added the aria-hidden="true" to the icon code in the animalCodeAllocator function.
 - function allMatch only works sometimes.
 Unclear what prevents it from running correctly every time.
 FIX: coder error - had only put the allMAtch function in event listener for hidden4, not all the hidden cards.
 - icon for hidden animal not displaying when card clicked (after cleaning up repeated code) but is correctly identified for the match function.
 FIX: changed this.innerHTML to hiddenCard.innerHTML within the cardMatchCheck funtion
+- animalCards.filter function does not remove animal from animalCards array, in spite of function working in python tutor.
+FIX: required restating the array with animalCards = animalCards.filter() to commit the array change as the animalCards.filter() alone does not change array permanently
 ### Unfixed
-- animalCards.filter function does not remove animal from animalCards array, in spite of function working in python tutor.

 - removeListener function is not working and does not inactivate hidden cards after first click